Do You Want To Eat Homegrown Salad All Year Round? – Find Out How To Grow Lettuce

 Harvesting Lettuce

-Now we come to the best part about how to grow lettuce, harvesting!
+Now we come to the best part: harvesting!
 Harvest your plants regularly.

-Cut and come again lettuce should be picked from weekly.
-Once the plants begin to look tired another sowing should take over.
-Cut and come again lettuces grow quickly so multiple sowings a year can be made in the same ground.
+Cut-and-come-again lettuce should be picked weekly.
+Once the plants begin to look tired, another sowing should take over.
+Cut-and-come-again lettuces grow quickly, so multiple sowings a year can be made in the same ground.

-It’s easy to tell when head lettuce are ready by squeezing the lettuce to see if the head is firm.
-Once the head is firm do not leave in the ground more than another week or two as they will quickly bolt and go to seed.
+It’s easy to tell when head lettuce is ready by squeezing the lettuce to see if the head is firm.
+Once the head is firm, do not leave in the ground more than another week or two, as they will quickly bolt and go to seed.

 Pests and diseases affecting lettuce